xtanaa001/Xiaoqi-Homepage/content/index.md

 I study the interplay between incentives, algorithms, and learning in networking and energy systems.
 Topics include:

 - Algorithmic mechanism design and game theory.
-- Online algorithms and sequential decision-making.
+- Online algorithms and sequential decision making.
 - Machine learning algorithms and applications.

-The long term goal of my research is to help stakeholders make better decisions in managing networks/platforms in the presence of uncertainty and strategic user behaviors.
-Current applications include cloud computing, computer networks, and smart grid.
+The long term goal of my research is to help stakeholders make better decisions in managing networks/platforms (e.g., cloud computing, computer networks, and smart grid) in the presence of uncertainty and strategic user behaviors.

 Click [here](/research)  for detailed description of my research by topics.